kkholodilin/Test_HE/02-Urban.md

 The urban theory focuses on the cities, which are an important object of research, given their population and contribution to the world economic growth.

 Section \@ref(sec:City) defines the notion of city.
 In section \@ref(sec:CityOrigins), the origins of cities are explored.
 Section \@ref(sec:Urbanization) illustrates the process of growth of the urban population known as urbanization.
+In Section \@ref(sec:CitiesBig), some explanations are offered, why cities tend to grow and become big.
 Section \@ref(sec:CitiesDifferent) uses the theory of central places in order to explain why city sizes are so different: from little towns to huge megacities. <!--In section \ref{sec:Internal_structure}, the internal structure of cities and location choices made by firms and households.
 Section \ref{sec:Gradient}, shows the dependence between location (distance from the city center) and population and employment density. -->

 ## What is a city? {#sec:City}